 Cooling Down Your Machine

-Shredders generate heat during operation.
-Even professional models with long duty cycles need occasional breaks.
+Shredders generate heat during operation, and even professional models with long duty cycles need occasional breaks.

 - Understand Duty Cycles: Pay attention to your shredder’s continuous run time.
 If it automatically shuts off, it’s likely overheating.
 Allow it to cool down for the recommended period (often 20-30 minutes) before resuming.